 What is Harvard Health’s #1 secret to better sleep?
 Exercise!
 Studies found that women who exercised at least 3.5 hours per week had an easier time going to sleep than women who exercised less often.
 They did find that exercise can make you feel more energetic (as we mentioned earlier).
 Morning exercise may be ideal for people with sleep difficulties, but getting active overall can be extremely helpful.

 The National Sleep Foundation found that moderate-intensity exercise helped people with chronic insomnia sleep better.
 Interestingly enough, vigorous-intensity exercise and lifting weights didn’t improve sleep for those participants.

 As we mentioned, walking helps reduce stress and improve mood, which can also help you feel calmer and sleep better.
+Sleeping better can also help you avoid weight gain and recover from exercise, which is good for your health overall!
 If you’re having trouble sleeping, why not see if you can get more steps during the day?

 Almost everyone can benefit from walking more – even if you’re not looking to lose weight.
 Walking is good for your body, heart and mind, no matter what your size.
 Get out, get active and feel great today!